Probabilistic approach to feedback control enhances multi-legged locomotion on rugged landscapes: Enhance Robot Performance on Rugged Landscapes Through Feedback Control

 \section{Enhance Robot Performance on Rugged Landscapes Through Feedback Control}

 In Section \ref{sec vertical wave}, we show how vertical body motion effectively mitigates environmental disturbances on the robot's speed.
 Our experimental findings, depicted in Fig. \ref{fig:10}, highlight the importance of adapting vertical motion to optimize speed in response to changes in terrain rugosity.
-Specifically, the empirical data suggests that the robot attains maximum forward speed by adjusting vertical amplitudes ($A_v$) according to the terrain's rugosity.
+Specifically, the empirical data suggests that robot's speed $\bar{v}$ is reduced by increasing vertical amplitude $A_v$ on flat ground ($R_g = 0$).
+However, on rough terrain ($R_g=0.17 \text{ or } 0.32$), increasing $A_v$ can increase $\bar{v}$.
+These findings indicate that implementing feedback control of $A_v$ based on terrain rugosity could be beneficial for maximizing the robot’s forward speed.
+The sensitivity of the robot’s performance to temporal frequency is discussed in the Appendix. \ref{frequency sensitivity}.

 In this section, we develop a feedback control framework that adapts vertical body motion by monitoring the foot-ground contact state and approximating terrain rugosity.
 To demonstrate the effectiveness of our feedback controller, we tested both our 8-legged and 12-legged robots on lab-based and outdoor terrains.
 We compared the performance of an open-loop controller with the feedback controller to asses how the implementation of the feedback control improves of the robot's speed.